scriptin/is-han/README.md

 - `isHanExt(char: string): boolean` - Checks if a character is an "extended" Han script character.
-  Useful when you're looking for obscure characters which contain Han script, e.g. symbols like 🈲, 🈯, 🈳, 🉐, 🉑, ㊄, ㋋, ㏾, ㍰,
+  Useful when you're looking for obscure characters which contain Han script, e.g. symbols like 🈲, 🈯, 🈳, 🉐, 🉑, ㊄, ㋋, ㏾, ㍰, etc.
   "Extended" means all Unicode characters which:

-  - contain Han characters with additional wrappers, such as symbols inside brackets, circles, etc.
+  - contain Han characters with additional wrappers, such as characters inside brackets, circles, etc.
   - contain multiple "compacted" Han characters, such as Japanese "square era names", etc.
   - contain parts of Han characters, such as CJK strokes
   - 々 IDEOGRAPHIC ITERATION MARK (see below)